Michel Mayor: Research

 By 1994, ELODIE was operational at Geneva and Mayor and Queloz began their survey of Sun-like systems with suspected substellar secondary objects.
 In July 1995, the pair's survey of 51 Pegasi affirmed that there was an exoplanet orbiting it, identified as 51 Pegasi b, which was later classified as a hot-Jupiter–type planet.
 This was the first exoplanet to be found orbiting a main-sequence star, as opposed to planets that orbited the remains of a star.
 Mayor's and Queloz's discovery of an exoplanet launched great interest is searching for other exoplanets since.
-On 21st March 2022, the 5000th exoplanet beyond our solar system was confirmed.
+On 21 March 2022, the 5000th exoplanet beyond the Solar System was confirmed.

 Mayor's work focused more on improving instrumentation for radial velocity measurements to improve detecting exoplanets and measuring their properties.
 Mayor led a team to further improve ELODIE to increase velocity measurement accuracy to 1 m/s via the High Accuracy Radial Velocity Planet Searcher (HARPS) installed on the ESO 3.6 m Telescope at La Silla Observatory in Chile by 2003.
 Mayor led the team that used HARPS to seek out other exoplanets.
 In 2007, Mayor was one of 11 European scientists who discovered Gliese 581c, the first extrasolar planet in a star's habitable zone, from the ESO telescope.
 In 2009, Mayor and his team discovered the lightest exoplanet ever detected around a main sequence star: Gliese 581e.
 Nonetheless, Mayor noted that humans will never migrate to such exoplanets since they are "much, much too far away ... [and would take] hundreds of millions of days using the means we have available today".
 However, due to discoveries by Mayor, searching for extraterrestrial communications from exoplanets may now be a more practical consideration than thought earlier.